Bill Hardwick: Member of the Missouri House of Representatives

 Hardwick was an early supporter of Missouri's Second Amendment Preservation Act arguing that local police refusing to enforce federal gun laws was an important part of vertical federalism and that compelling them to do so was a violation of the anticommandeering doctrine described by Justice Antonin Scalia in Printz v.
 United States.
 In 2025, Hardwick sponsored a bill to revive the Second Amendment Preservation Act, which was blocked by federal courts after passage in 2021.

 Members of law enforcement have opposed the legislation, saying that it presents risks to police and public safety.
 Hardwick's 2025 version adapted language in response to previous pushback, however legal experts say that it still opens police departments to liabilities that interfere with law enforcement.
 Similar legislation has been promoted in other states by the American Firearms Association, whose director, Alex Dorr, has targeted opposing police and legislators on social media.

 In 2023, 2024, and 2025, Hardwick sponsored legislation that would ban Missouri or its political subdivisions from using red flag laws for the temporary seizure of firearms.
 Hardwick stated he believed red flag laws were a violation of an individual's due process rights.

 In 2024 and 2025, Hardwick proposed the Constitution Money Act which would allow for another method of paying debts and transacting business in addition to the U.S. dollar that was backed by gold and silver.
 Hardwick argued that a parallel transaction method was only allowed under the U.S. Constitution if it was based on gold and silver.
 Article I, Section 10 of the Constitution for the United States expressly prohibits states from [making] “any Thing but gold and silver Coin a Tender in Payment of Debts.”
 Hardwick argued that a state based financial market was important in creating a hedge against inflation of the dollar, needed as an alternative in the case of global financial collapse, and would serve as bulwark against a transition to a central bank digital currency.
 The Missouri Legislature passed the legislation in 2025, and it was signed into law by Governor Kehoe.
 Hardwick stated the point of the legislation was "about restoring economic and political freedom back to everyday Missourians."

+State Senate Campaign

+In 2025, Hardwick launched his State Senate candidacy to replace term limited Senator Justin Brown.
+Hardwick put forth a platform of limited government, individual liberty, private property rights, opposing abortion, and protecting gun rights.
+Hardwick describes himself as a constitutional conservative.

 Hobbies and Interests

-Bill Hardwick is a practitioner of Brazilian Jiujitsu.
-He is an avid deer hunter and chess player.
-His favorite television shows are Star Trek: The Original Series and Saturday Night Live.
+Bill Hardwick is a blue belt in Brazilian Jiujitsu.
+He is an avid reader, deer hunter, and chess player.